AndyBhokal/lorekeeper-rust/README.md

 2. Download the Lorekeeper executable file.

       2a.
-Run the jar file in its own folder, it will create a Lorekeeper.config file.
+Run the executable file in its own folder, it will create a Lorekeeper.config file.

       2b.
 Set your configurations.